-What Can You Do at Grand Canyon West?
+What Can You Do at the West Rim?

 Experience Hualapai culture at the Hualapai Ranch, learn how to rope and quick draw, or even take in some cowboy entertainment.

-If you’re seeking a little more excitement, take a stroll on the glass-bottomed Grand Canyon Skywalk!
+If you’re seeking a little more excitement, check out the new Zip Line or take a stroll on the glass-bottomed Grand Canyon Skywalk.
 Get ready for some awe-inspiring views 4,000 feet down to the Canyon floor as you walk 70 feet straight out from the edge of Eagle Point.
 Learn more about the Grand Canyon Skywalk.